 Net asset value, or NAV, represents the value of an investment fund and is calculated by adding the total value of the fund’s assets and subtracting its liabilities.
 Mutual funds and ETFs use NAV to calculate the price per share of the fund.

-The net asset value formula for a fund looks like this:
+The NAV formula for a fund looks like this:

-The assets and liabilities of an investment fund typically change daily, so NAV will change from one day to the next.
+The assets and liabilities of an investment fund typically change daily, so the net asset value will change from one day to the next.

 Mutual funds and NAV

 Mutual funds calculate their net asset value per share daily and that is the price you’ll pay to buy or sell shares in the fund.
 Mutual funds aren’t traded throughout the day like stocks, but instead are priced at the end of the trading day.
 If you’re purchasing or selling shares in the fund, you’ll receive the next available NAV price.
 Placing a trade order during the day before market close will allow you to receive that day’s NAV as your price, but orders placed after market close will be executed at the next day’s closing NAV.

 Most mutual funds are open-end, which means shares are issued and repurchased directly by the fund.
 But another type of fund known as closed-end funds aren’t required to repurchase shares from shareholders and as a result shares of these funds may not trade for NAV.
 Closed-end funds sell shares in public offerings, after which the shares are traded at market prices on exchanges.
 The shares may sell above or below the fund’s NAV.

 ETFs have many similarities with mutual funds, but they trade more like stocks.
 ETFs calculate their net asset value daily, but also estimate the NAV every 15 seconds throughout the business day.
 This estimate is published on several financial websites.
 An ETF may trade at a premium or a discount to its NAV at any given time.